dcunited001/dcunited001.github.io/_drafts/dirty-santa-2018.md

 - finding out what had happened to me
 - or even hearing my story, like all facts of my life are classified information

+## Questions - recorded shortly after "The EV3NT"

+#### How did Bobby get away?

+> i now know the answer to this

+- how fast did other salem units respond to the scene

+#### How long does it take to walk from the edge of my driveway to the point of intersection by police

+- i.e. the point at which we initially crossd paths, which was in front of the white house on the hill on N. Market Street (around the point of the sidewalk)
+- i'm guessing the amount of time required for this distance at walking speed is very close to the amount of time required to drive from the police station and up market street to intercept us.
+  - still, i do not believe it was the Salem City police who set this up. instead, i believe someone signalled to the police by dialing 911 as we left my driveway.
+  - i suspect that Bobby was trying to signal to his sister, so she could signal to the police (either indirectly or directly by calling 911)
+    - she was on the phone with him the whole time until we encountered police, which i believe was to ensure that Bobby would have my phone after this all went down
+    - his sister also knew certain details about the police encounter, which were critical in helping me form my understanding of how he got away from them.
+I still do not believe her, per se (i.e. just because)

+#### did someone make a 911 call for which Phillip was dispatched to the scene from the Salem PD HQ?

+- my mom did say that someone called 911 which was why the encounter happened in the first place
+  - if this is true, then someone could have called the police when we left my driveway. however, bobby had been standing in my driveway for approx 45 minutes
+    - because i had smoked weed and my mind was scattered
+    - i was trying to gather all my stuff

+#### Why was bobby willing to tolerate standing in the driveway for so long?

+#### Why did bobby say we were going to get a "drink" "from sheetz"?

+- when he knew that i had absolutely no money (i dont think i even had
+  $5) it didn't make sense

+#### Why did bobby make statements about his bookbag being broken or hoping that the zipper wasn't going to break?

+- this is relevant because after the police encounter, the zipper was broken on my bookbag. it's yet another potential example of him applying my own ideology & methods for approaching situations w/ event-driven, atemporal undrerstandings of how they will play out.

+#### why did bobby try to give me a vaporizer (without a battery)

+#### why did bobby "drop" his vape juice and other items at the scene?

+- i found this the day afterwards. if i hadn't seen it laying in the road (i didn't touch it whatsoever) then i wouldn't have tried to search the scene.
+  - i searched the scene and he had "dropped" some things as he was "running" that acted as a trail of breadcrumbs for me to follow
+  - since (1) it was so obvious
+    - and (2) the probability that i'd follow that trail was like 99%
+      - why? since i live on the street, walk to the coffee shop every day and couldn't possibly not see the vape juice on the road and remember the
+    - , i don't actually accept that these were dropped naturally, but that the were intended

+#### *IF* all of this IS a conspiracy (either organized crime or non-salem police)...

+- then how could it possibly have been so sophisticated?

+#### why did bobby get a SECOND mcdonalds cup for tea after i threw the original one away?

+- i threw the first one away and damaged it when i threw it in the trash. this was early in the morning (i think?) before everything had happened
+- this is relevant because i found the SECOND mcdonalds cup in the creek. jumping to conclusions here, but why would he need to get the second one?

+#### when bobby's sister contacted me at 4:00am on 12/23, Why did she seem most concerned about how i would talk about the scenario

+- and, if she was phishing for information to relay to bobby, then why would this all be so well-organized?

+#### what did bobby do with the second bag of drugs that was so conveniently left on the floor approx 30 minutes before we left?

+- in other words, was his original plan to encourage police to chase him back to my house?
+  - relevent because i have a device that helps me take drugs responsibly, which looks incredibly sketchy.
+  - *before* this all went down, i woke up to my mom "discovering" this device as she was searching my stuff.